cosmos/cosmos-sdk/x/authz/spec/01_concepts.md

 ### SendAuthorization

-`SendAuthorization` implements `Authorization` interface for the `cosmos.bank.v1beta1.MsgSend` Msg, that takes a `SpendLimit` and updates it down to zero.
+`SendAuthorization` implements the `Authorization` interface for the `cosmos.bank.v1beta1.MsgSend` Msg.
+It takes a `SpendLimit` that specifies the maximum amount of tokens the grantee can spend, which is updated as the tokens are spent.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-beta1/proto/cosmos/bank/v1beta1/authz.proto#L10-L19

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-beta1/x/bank/types/send_authorization.go#L25-L40

-- `spent_limit` keeps track of how many coins left in the authorization.
+- `spent_limit` keeps track of how many coins are left in the authorization.

 ### GenericAuthorization